Dynamic Tool Dependency Retrieval for Lightweight Function Calling: Introduction

 Large language models (LLMs) augmented with tool use (a.k.a., function calling) have rapidly evolved from early neuro-symbolic systems to agentic frameworks that can plan, select, and invoke external Application Programming Interfaces (APIs) \citep{yao2023react,schick2023toolformer,patil2024gorilla, patel2025learning}.
-Despite this progress, deploying tool-augmented LLMs on-device remains challenging due to two key constraints: (i) \emph{efficiency} under strict memory and latency budgets, and (ii) \emph{effectiveness} across large and heterogeneous tool sets.
+Despite this progress, deploying tool-augmented LLMs on-device remains challenging due to two key constraints: (i) \emph{lighweight} under strict memory and latency budgets, and (ii) \emph{effectiveness} across large and heterogeneous tool sets.

-Therefore, prior work have proposed using tool \textit{retrieval} modules to encode only relevant tools into the prompt of the function calling agent \citep{qin2023toolllm,braunschweiler2025toolreagt,paramanayakam2025less}.
+Therefore, prior work has proposed using tool \textit{retrieval} modules to encode only relevant tools into the prompt of the function calling agent \citep{qin2023toolllm,braunschweiler2025toolreagt,paramanayakam2025less}.
 Doing so makes it easier for the agent to identify the correct function, reducing unnecessary calls, and enhancing both accuracy and prompt efficiency.
 However, a major challenge is determining what information should guide the tool retrieval.
-Some methods rely solely on semantic similarity between the query and tool descriptions \citep{gao2025tool, paramanayakam2025less}, which can overlook contextual relevance of selected tools.
-Others leverage static tool-dependency graphs built from demonstration trajectories \citep{liu2024toolnet}, but these approaches risk retrieving tools irrelevant to the query or being biased toward repeated calls.
-For retrieval to provide the most informed context, it must adapt to both the \emph{current task} and the \emph{ongoing trajectory}, while remaining lightweight enough to satisfy on-device constraints.
+Some methods rely solely on semantic similarity between the query and tool descriptions \citep{gao2025tool, paramanayakam2025less}, which can overlook the history of selected tools in the ongoing, multi-step plan.
+Others leverage static tool dependency graphs built from demonstration trajectories \citep{liu2024toolnet}, but these approaches risk retrieving tools irrelevant to the query or being biased toward repeated calls.

+An effective tool retriever must adapt to both the \emph{current task} and the \emph{ongoing trajectory}, while remaining lightweight enough to satisfy on-device constraints.
 This setting raises the question: can such specificity be achieved with a low-resource approach?
 To answer this, we introduce \textbf{Dynamic Tool Dependency Retrieval (\ours)}, a lightweight retrieval component that, given a user query and partial plan, identifies a small set of relevant tools and their dependency relations (see Figure \ref{fig:fig1}).
 Our main contributions are as follows: